-Factors such as previous detoxes, history of relapse, amount and duration of intake, and others, will determine how long the detox stage of treatment takes.
+The normal first stage of treatment is detox.
 Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
-Other times, it takes longer for the body to process the left-over substances.
-This level of variance between individuals is very normal.
+Sometimes, detox will last much longer.
+This is normal.

 They say, that rehab and recovery are team sports.

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.